perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 We're already corrupting the tcache bin for 0x20 so we won't be able to exploit it again until we free and overwrite more chunks (which would require us overflowing a second time, which we can't do without using up our new STDIN fd).
 Thankfully, 0x20 isn't the only tcache bin we can exploit. **A few of Ke$ha's songs are within tcache range, including "Godzilla" from the album Rainbow and the titular song from the album Animal.**

 If we use an overflow of a "Godzilla" freed chunk to put an address of our choosing in the "Godzilla"-sized tcache  (0x310), we can request this chunk using our new read from STDIN by giving a file size that's the same as "Godzilla" (767 bytes).
-And even better, because this time we control the input (and `nbytes` is 767, not 0 ), __`play_song` will read 767 bytes from STDIN into the address we chose, giving us an arbitrary write__.
+And even better, because this time we control the input (and `song_len` is 767, not 0 ), __`play_song()` will read 767 bytes from STDIN into the address we chose, giving us an arbitrary write__.

 **We can then point this back into the `songs` array in the `.bss` to overwrite multiple file descriptor fields with 0, giving us the ability to get as many arbitrary writes as we need.**